-A Journey can exists of multiple sends (= a sequence).
+A Journey can exist of multiple Sends (= a sequence).
 For example, once somebody joins the journey, they receive one email today, one other email in 3 days from now, and one sms in 7 days from now.

 To support this kind of sequences, there are 2 approaches:

-Engage will then evaluate for each of the sends if the contact can be included, at the moment the contact reaches the Engage journey activity.
+Engage will then evaluate for each of the Sends if the contact can be included when the contact reaches the Engage journey activity.

-2. Apply saturation control the sequence as a whole
+2. Apply saturation control to the sequence as a whole

 When the different messages in a journey belong together, you'll want to make sure that everybody who enters the journey receives all messages in the journey.